 SSRIs prevent the destruction of such mediators as serotonin and noripinephrine which affect our mood.
 SSRIs examples are phenyuzine, tranylcypromine and isocarboxazide.

-What side effects are possible in connection with sertraline?It is known that side effect is an adverse reaction to a medicinal product, occurring during or sometime after the medicinal product is taken in recommended doses and with recommended time intervals.
+Side effects when taking Sertraline with alcoholIt is known that side effect is an adverse reaction to a medicinal product, occurring during or sometime after the medicinal product is taken in recommended doses and with recommended time intervals.

 In any case when you experience any of the side effects listed below, and these effects become severe or bothersome, and especially when you experience effects not listed below, you should contact your doctor.In some circumstances your pharmacist can give you some valuable advices on managing side effects commonly emerging when using your medicinal product, including the following: